 A commonly used measure of participation in tertiary education is the Gross Enrolment Ratio (GER).
 The GER is often used internationally as a proxy measure to compare access to education across numerous countries.
 Such comparisons serve as a barometer for how countries perform in terms of their education systems, and they also serve as indicators used to measure a country’s competitiveness against other countries.
 Investors often draw on this indicator to assess investment potential in a country.

-The purpose of this Fact Sheet is to assess whether South Africa’s participation rate at universities fares well when compared to that of other countries.
+The purpose of this Fact Sheet is to assess whether South Africa’s participation rate at tertiary education institutions fares well relative to other countries.

 This publication covers